ClaspTV/vizbee-ios-sample-app/README.md

 2. Click the Run button or press `Cmd + R` to build and run the app.

 ### Note on Vizbee SDK Integration
-This demo app already includes the Vizbee SDK integration.
+This Sample app already includes the Vizbee SDK integration.
 For developers looking to integrate the Vizbee SDK into their own projects, please note:

 - There are template files located at [/templates/iOSSDKCodeSetupInstructions.md](./templates/iOSSDKCodeSetupInstructions.md) in this repository.
-- This files contains instructions and templates for integrating the VizbeeKit SDK into other iOS applications.
+- This file contains instructions and templates for integrating the VizbeeKit SDK into other iOS applications.
-- It is not directly related to running this demo app but serves as a reference for other integration projects.
+- It is not directly related to running this Sample app but serves as a reference for other integration projects.

 ## Troubleshooting